What is chaos gardening? And why it works for Australian gardens

 Resource efficiency

 A chaos-style garden makes use of surplus plants, seed mixes, self-sown volunteers and nursery rescues.
-This reduces waste, lowers input costs and results in spaces that feel lived-in and ecologically authentic rather than overly designed.
+This reduces waste, lowers input costs and results in spaces that feel lived-in and authentic rather than overly designed.

 Climate adaptation

-Easy ways to start chaos gardening
+Easy ways to start chaos gardening with natives

 Chaos gardening does not require a detailed plan or a weekend overhaul.
 Small actions, taken regularly, will encourage a more spontaneous and resilient garden.